Loved by learners at thousands of companies

 Combining, splitting, and transforming data

 Miriam Antona has 10+ years of experience working as a Software Engineer.
-She is focused on analyzing, designing, and developing software applications for Civil Services and Justice Administration.
+She is focused on analyzing, designing, and developing software applications for the Justice Administration.
 Miriam loves programming and experimenting with different technologies.
 She is passionate about databases and enjoys playing with data.
 She holds a Master of Science Degree in Computer Engineering.